PREPARING FOR WILDFIRES

 + Smokey Bear Poster Contest Announcement

-Smokey Bear is nationally recognized as the symbol for wildfire prevention.
-The original Smokey Bear appeared in 1944.
-His message of “Only you can prevent wildfires!” encourages personal responsibility for wildfire prevention since nine out of ten wildfires are caused by people.
-Smokey Bear uses five rules to teach children and adults to be careful with campfires, outdoor debris burning, and matches.
+Since 1944, Smokey Bear has been the nationally recognized symbol for wildfire prevention.
+His message of “Only you can prevent wildfires!” encourages personal responsibility.
+Smokey Bear uses five rules to teach children and adults to be careful with campfires, matches, and other outdoor activities.

-The Poster Contest consists of six divisions:
+The Poster Contest consists of four divisions:

 1. Kindergarten through 2nd grade